Starting at high noon and ending past midnight, a day of playoff baseball like none before it

 On the North Side of Chicago, the Miami Marlins’ charmed and charming turnaround — from the epicenter of MLB’s late-July coronavirus nightmare to the unlikeliest of September juggernauts — continued with a 5-1 victory over the Chicago Cubs.
 The Marlins, however, may have lost veteran Starling Marte, their everyday center fielder and No. 2 hitter, who suffered a broken finger after he was hit on the hand by a pitch in the ninth inning.

-One of the oddities of this MLB season was the regionalized schedules, which helped keep the season alive amid the many scheduling nightmares it traversed but which also meant seven of the eight first-round playoff series featured teams that, despite being in the same league, hadn’t played each other all year.
+One of the oddities of this MLB season was the regionalized schedules, which helped keep the season alive amid the many scheduling nightmares it traversed but also meant seven of the eight first-round playoff series featured teams that, despite being in the same league, hadn’t played each other all year.
 And that, by extension, meant 15 of the 16 starting pitchers Wednesday were facing their opponent for the first time in 2020.

-The exception was Blue Jays starter Hyun-Jin Ryu, who had previously faced the Rays in both July and August.
-And it was Ryu who turned in perhaps the day’s biggest dud, getting chased in the second inning as the Rays clinched the series and a berth in the Division Series with an 8-2 win.
+The exception was Blue Jays starter Hyun Jin Ryu, who had previously faced the Rays in July and August.
+And it was Ryu who turned in perhaps the day’s biggest dud, getting chased in the second inning as the Rays clinched the series and a berth in the division series with an 8-2 win.

 It was possible Wednesday to be both grateful for the unprecedented bounty of baseball and uneasy about the prospect of bringing it back in future years, at least in its current form.
 The format, exhilarating as it is, leaves much to be desired, chiefly the depreciation of the regular season — an inevitability when more than half of baseball’s 30 teams qualify for the postseason and all 16 playoff teams face the same best-of-three test in the opening round.